clarotech/documentation/source/09_flat/02_context/index.rst

 .. warning:: WIP

-To simplify the input, the flat formate offers the option to set context values which set default values in the rm-tree.
+To simplify the input, the flat format offers the option to set context values which set default values in the rm-tree.

 .. code-block:: json